jsuns/PriceHome/README.md

 ## Possible future work
 * Extract more features from web page (school information, more interior information)
 * Personalize the model by zip codes
+* Create a web app to predict price for user input listings